FEST3D/FEST-3D/docs/user_guide/02_run/02_mesh.md

 to solve the governing equation (Navier-Stokes) on this domain, it needed to be discretized.
 This process is not part of the FEST-3D code and it assume a predefine discretized domain(grid) will be provided as input.
+You can use softwares like Pointwise to generate the good quality mesh.
 The FEST-3D expect structured grid in the following format
 ```
 Imax  Jmax  Kmax